jgerschler/ESL-Games/README.md

 # ESL-Games

+This is terribly out-of-date!
+Will fix when I get time!
+(18/09/2018)

 Scripts for interactive ESL classroom games.

 Some games require additional hardware (simple joysticks, etc.).
 Look at the included image (joystick.png) for a joystick example; you can buy these at a site like https://www.arcadeworlduk.com.
 The joystick connects to a keyboard circuit, such that stick movement is converted to key presses.